birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 (Processing the Fall 2023 reading-lists -- in August 2023.)

+The "see file 'name-of-file'" entries refer to google-doc file-names.

 - course-count from original OIT file (2023-Aug-18-Friday): 14,355
     - course-count subset: 1,282
     - (see file "a__OIT_course_list...")